2017 Commissioner of Firearms report

 Purpose of the report

-The 2016 Commissioner of Firearms Report summarizes the CFP's operational activities and support to its more than two million clients over the course of the year.
+The 2017 Commissioner of Firearms Report summarizes the CFP's operational activities and support to its more than two million clients.
 As required by the Firearms Act, the report is submitted annually to the Minister of Public Safety and Emergency Preparedness for tabling in Parliament.

 Canadian Firearms Program